lharris421/indexr/README.md

 ## Usage

-Here's a quick start guide to using indexr:
+Here's a quick start guide to using indexr (NEEDS UPDATED):

 ```R
 library(indexr)